Common issues and resolutions for Power Apps

 For apps that are created from data, only the first 500 records of a data source can be accessed.

 In general, Power Apps works with any size data source by delegating operations to the data source.
 For operations that can't be delegated, Power Apps will give a warning at authoring time and operate on only the first 500 records of the data source.
-See the Filter function article for more details about delegation.
+More information: See the Filter function.

 Excel data must be formatted as a table.